 Please practice putting the skirt on and especially practice taking the skirt off before you head out onto the water.
 Also practice your wet exit close to shore with a partner to ensure that if you end up in the drink you can get the skirt off without issue.

-Deck: The Deck is the portion of the skirt that joins paddlers and kayak.
+Deck: The Deck is the portion of the spray skirt that joins paddler and kayak.
 It is designed to fit around the combing (lip around the cockpit) of the kayak.
-The skirt mates to the combing with either a bungee rim or a randed rim.
+The spray skirt mates to the combing with either a bungee rim or a randed rim.
 The thickness of the bungee will depend on the skirt.
 Skirts designed for paddling in conditions will have a thicker bungee.
 A randed skirt does not use bungee to mate with the combing, instead it is constructed of a ribbed rubber that grips the combing.
 The Deck will be constructed of a laminated or coated fabric or Neoprene.
 Again the thickness of the neoprene can vary depending on what type of conditions the skirt is designed for.
 Deck sizing will depend on the make and model of the kayak and the material used.

-Tube: The Tube or more properly referred to as the body tube is the section of the skirt that joins the paddler to the deck.
+Tube: The Tube or more properly referred to as the body tube is the section of the spray skirt that joins the paddler to the deck.
 The Tube size is a function of paddler stature.
 The body tube is constructed of similar materials used in Deck construction, A neoprene Body Tube will be best for paddlers in Dynamic environments like the surf, tidal rapids, or other forms of “rough” water.
 The neoprene body tube will be a tighter fit allowing less water to make its way down the tube and into the paddlers boat.